astechedu/WebDevOpsTutorial/js.stacks.md

 Step 5 — Connecting to a Database

-You will need a database where you will store your data.
-For this, you will make use of mLab.
-Follow the documentation to get started with mLab.
+After setting up your database you need to update index.js file with the following code:

-After setting up your database you need to update index.js file with the following code: index.js
+index.js